-- Wheels may be replaced and associated parts may be altered or replaced from those fitted to the homologated motorcycle. - Carbon fibre or carbon composite wheels are not allowed, unless the manufacturer has equipped the homologated production model with this type of wheel. - Bearings, seals, and axles may be altered or replaced from those fitted to the homologated motorcycle. - The use of titanium and light alloys is forbidden for wheel spindles (axles). - Wheel balance weights may be discarded, changed or added to. - All wheels must be fitted with short stem valves and approved valve caps. - Rim diameters are free.
+- Wheels may be replaced and associated parts may be altered or replaced from those fitted to the homologated motorcycle. - Replacement wheels must be made from aluminium alloys.
+Wheel rim diameter (front and rear) should be 17 inches.
+Front wheel rim width is restricted to 3.5 inches.
+Rear wheel rim width is restricted to 6 inches. - Carbon fibre or carbon composite wheels are not allowed, unless the manufacturer has equipped the homologated production model with this type of wheel. - Bearings, seals, and axles may be altered or replaced from those fitted to the homologated motorcycle. - The use of titanium and light alloys is forbidden for wheel spindles (axles). - Wheel balance weights may be discarded, changed or added to. - All wheels must be fitted with short stem valves and approved valve caps.